 Keeping Track of Spending

-I was looking through my drafts the other day and I stumbled upon an old email from December, which showed all my spending in Peru.
+I was looking through them the other day and I stumbled upon an old email from December, which showed all my spending in Peru.
 I used this tool to maintain my budget while abroad, and I really recommend that others do, as well.
 While volunteering in Ollantaytambo, Peru, I kept track of my spending in this manner, which allowed me to look back on it all afterwards and see where I could improve my spending afterwards.

 At the time, the exchange rate was about $1USD = s./3.2, depending on where you obtained your USD or soles from.
 I very highly recommend taking out USD and exchanging them at casas de cambio, whichever one gives you the best exchange rate.
 Another option is withdrawing straight from the ATM, though this only makes sense if you withdraw large sums at a time.
 Peru is largely a cash society, however, and American dollars are often accepted for big purchases.
 Note that bills which are damaged in any way will NOT be accepted!